• Recipe Index

 Why You'll Love This Recipe

-• Diced Fresh Chicken Breasts - Boneless, skinless chicken breasts work perfectly.
+• Diced Chicken Breasts - Boneless, skinless chicken breasts work perfectly.

 • Garlic Infused Olive Oil - Use an option without garlic pieces in the oil.
-I love the garlic oil from Trader Joe’s or the certified option from Amazon.
+I love the the certified option from Amazon.

-• Milk - Use unsweetened almond milk, lactose free milk, or if no modifications needed, use 2%,1%, or whole milk.
+• Milk - Use unsweetened almond milk, lactose free milk, or, if no modifications are needed, 2%, 1%, or whole milk.
 Do not use skim milk.
-There isn’t enough fat to make it into a creamy alfredo sauce.
+There isn't enough fat to make it into a creamy alfredo sauce.

 • Chicken Broth - Use homemade or a low FODMAP option.